Yezi: Early life and career

 Yezi was born in Gangneung, Gangwon Province and grew up there.
-She was a student at Kang Won-rae Dance School and learned dancing from Clon.
+She learned to dance at a studio run by Clon member Kang Won-rae.
 She traveled four hours to Seoul every weekend to perform as a backup dancer for singers such as Park Mi-kyung and Hong Kyung-min.
 Her parents were originally against her working in the entertainment industry, but changed their minds when they saw how much Yezi was advancing, and she moved to Seoul in her second year of middle school.

 Yezi auditioned at LOEN Entertainment after one of their trainees saw her videos posted on Cyworld.
 The videos were the two most popular on the social network at the time, and showed Yezi singing and dancing.
 Yezi became interested in rap while listening to rapper Yoon Mi-rae.
 After training at LOEN for three years, she debuted in the new girl group Fiestar in August 2012.